VoxleOne/FunctionalUniverse/docs/methodology.md

 ## 9. Scientific status of the result

-At its current stage, the Functional Universe occupies the status of:
+At its current stage, the Functional Universe aims to occupy the status of:

 * A coherent foundational proposal,
 * A formal ontology with computational realization,